CarloDeNart/Perseus-Image-plug-in/docs/source/Multivariate Analyses.rst

 Theory
 --------------------

-For a gentle introductino to ICA we refer to an excellent tutorial on arXiv: https://arxiv.org/abs/1404.2986 .
+For a gentle introduction to ICA we refer to an excellent tutorial on arXiv: https://arxiv.org/abs/1404.2986 .
 For a general idea, also consider Wikipedia (https://en.wikipedia.org/wiki/Independent_component_analysis).
 The algorithm we use is called FastICA (https://en.wikipedia.org/wiki/FastICA).

 Prerequisite: Flattening the data
 ^^^^^^^^^^^^^^^^^^^

+ICA takes n samples with m dimensions as input.
+They are arranged in a (m x n) matrix such that each column represents is a m-dimensional sample.
+If ICA is performed on fMRI data, the dimensions are the timesteps, and the voxels are the samples.
+Thus, we need to first flatten the four-dimensional data (t,x,y,z) to two dimensions: time and space.
+This is done via flattening each 3D image to a 1D image by simply concatenating all voxels.
+This is done for every timestep, such that a matrix of dimensions (t, x*y*z) results.
+This is then the input for the ICA algorithm.

+[TODO: Picture]

 ICA in general
 ^^^^^^^^^^^^^^^^^^^